pcfreak30/skyd/modules/transactionpool/README.md

 **Key Files**
  - [repeatbroadcastfilter.go](./repeatbroadcastfilter.go)

-The repeat broadcast filter will track each transaction in the transaction pool, remembering which peers have received that transaction before.
-This will prevent the transaction pool from sending redundant information around the network.
-All transactions broadcast from the tpool will first pass through the repeat broadcast filter.
+The repeat broadcast filter prevents the same transaction from being relayed multiple times to the same peer.
+This allows other subsystems and modules to always attempt to broadcast a full transaction set, ensuring new peers will get the full set, while also ensuring that only the necessary bandwidth is used to communicate with peers.

-The main mechanism of action is to have a map that links from transaction id to a map of peers.
-For each transaction, there is a map of which peers have received that transaction already.
-When a new transaction is entered into the transaction pool, a corresponding map is created for that transaction.
-And when a transaction is removed from the transaction pool, the corresponding map is deleted.
+The repeat broadcast filter works by keeping an in-memory map from transaction ID to a list of peers that have received that transaction already.
+This map is not reset if a peer disconnects, which prevents the same peer from receiving the same transaction multiple times even if the connectivity status is changing.

-When choosing to broadcast a transaction set to a peer, the subsystem will check what transactions of that set have already been sent to that peer, and exclude any transactions that the peer already knows about, sending them only the new information.

-There's a special case for inserting transactions that are added to the pool from reverted blocks.
-If a block is reverted, the subsystem will assume that all of its peers already have that transaction since it was in a block that was propagated, so it'll add those transactions assuming that all peers already have the transaction.
+To prevent the repeat broadcast filter from consuming too much memory, transactions are removed from the repeat broadcast filter when they are either confirmed in blocks or evicted from the transaction pool.
+When a block is reverted and all of the transactions in that block are added back into the transaction pool, the repeat broadcast filter will assume that all peers already have those transactions, and will add those transactions to the filter.

 ##### Inbound Complexities
  - `callBroadcastTransactionSet` can be used to send transactions to peers.